parmenides714/NightmareHunt/readme.md

 You take wounds for each value on your *Defense Track* that an attack's *Power* is equal or greater to.
 Add these wounds to your *Action Discard*.
 When you suffer a *Critical* attack gain those wounds into your hand instead.

+Slow X: At the start of each *Encounter*, your Prey gains X *Energy*.

 ### Prey

 If a *Prey* doesn't have a 0 Energy ability then it gains the following ability: